avwsolutions/DOD-AMS-Workshop/workshop.md

 <img src="https://raw.githubusercontent.com/avwsolutions/DOD-AMS-Workshop/master/content/event1.png" alt="Event1">

-As you maybe noticed.
+As you might already notice.
 The facility type we used is exactly the one we have to mask.
-This masking can be easily done with an if condition and make use of the '*mutate*' filter.
+This masking can be easily done with an '*if condition*' and use of the '*mutate*' filter.

 Below the example code for setting some helpfull information in large environments and finally masking the field.